dylanesque/Cheatsheets/react.md

 When to use one or the other?

--Map over children when you only have to worry about direct descendants -Use context when you don't know how deep the tree needs to go
+- Map over children when you only have to worry about direct descendants
+- Use context when you don't know how deep the tree needs to go

 ## Prop Collections and Getters